andyfaff/scipy/PEP/1-Optimizer.rst

 ============

 Optimization is extremely common and often critical in many applications.
-Imaging, machine learning, industrial engineering and a variety of regression problems.
+Imaging, machine learning and regression problems all depend on optimization.
 As such, it has been adopted by libraries including SciPy and many related libraries (e.g., scikit-learn).
 Optimization has received significant attention from industry as well -- Google, Facebook, Amazon and Microsoft have